 Elementary Education & Special Education (K-6) - Bachelor of Science (B.S.)

 Special Education (K-6) - Bachelor of Science (B.S.)

 Special Education (7-12) - Bachelor of Science (B.S.)Connect with Admissions

 Speech-Language Pathology - Master of Science (M.S.)Connect with Graduate Studies

 Our department sponsors three student groups - National Student Speech-Language-Hearing Association (NSSLHA), Student Academy of Audiology (SAA) and Student Council for Exceptional Children (SCEC).
 Each of these groups participate in a variety of activities and events throughout the year, providing opportunities for service, learning and professional development outside of the classroom.

 Students in SECD have a variety of opportunities to study abroad through the CEHS Global Exchange program.
 Three of those opportunities are led by faculty within our department - two in Costa Rica and one in Nicaragua.

 The trip to Nicaragua is open to audiology students, with preference to students in the Clinical Doctorate in Audiology (Au.D.) program.
-Associate professor of practice Stacie Ray and assistant professor of practice Hannah Ditmars lead the students on the two-week trip in the late summer to help those in need of hearing assitance near León, Nicaragua.
+Professor of practice Stacie Ray and assistant professor of practice Hannah Ditmars lead the students on the two-week trip in the late summer to help those in need of hearing assistance near León, Nicaragua.
 The focus of the trip is on the training and education necessary to build a sustainable humanitarian audiology program.
 The prevalence of hearing loss in Nicaragua is very high and hearing services are sparse in the country with more than six million people.